wouterdebie/locast2tuner/README.md

 password = "<Locast password>" verbose = 2
 multiplex = true
+override_zipcodes = ["85355", "90210"]
 ```

-See [assets/config.ini.example](https://raw.githubusercontent.com/wouterdebie/locast2tuner/main/assets/config.ini.example) for more information and a description of each option.
+See [assets/config.example](https://raw.githubusercontent.com/wouterdebie/locast2tuner/main/assets/config.example) for more information and a description of each option.

+## Displaying running config
+You can display your running config (which could be a combination of a config file and command line parameters) by opening the `/config` path (e.g. `http://127.0.0.1:6077/config.tml`).
+Normally the password is obfuscated, but if you add the query parameter `show_password` (e.g. `http://127.0.0.1:6077/config?showpass`), the password will become visible.

 ## Quickstart guides for Plex and Emby